w3f/polkadot-wiki/docs/learn/learn-staking.md

 :::

-Here you will learn about what staking is, why it is important and how it works on
+Here you will learn about what staking is, why it is important, and how it works.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

 ## Proof-of-Stake (PoS)